Mental capacity for making a will

-The Court of Appeal has upheld a Will made by someone who had testamentary capacity at the time he gave instructions for his Will, but who had lost testamentary capacity by the time he executed it: Perrins v.
+The courts contrast someone’s mental capacity when will instructions are given with their mental capacity when the will is executed.
+In a recent case the Court of Appeal upheld a will made by someone who had mental capacity at the time he gave instructions for his will, but who had lost capacity by the time he executed it: Perrins v.
 Holland and others.

 Background to making the Will

 The Claimant, David Perrins, was the son of the Testator, Robert Perrins.
 Robert gave instructions for his will on 5 April 2000 under which his carer, Anne Dooney, was the sole beneficiary.
 If that gift failed the will provided for the estate to be divided equally between the David and Robert’s brother.

 Robert suffered from multiple sclerosis.
 At the time he gave instructions for his will he was confined to a wheelchair and unable to read or write.
 However, by 26 September 2001, when he executed the will, he was in the advanced stages of the disease.
 His health continued to deteriorate and he was admitted to hospital in April 2002, where he died on 31 January 2003.

 Probate was granted to the executors on 24 June 2003.
 The main asset of the estate was a lease on Robert’s residence, which had a value of approximately £195,000.

 Challenge to the will on the grounds of mental capacity